 Beijing's premium Chinese dining scene has long favoured spectacle: hotel ballrooms, heritage courtyard compounds, or addresses that announce themselves through scale and ceremony.
 The shift toward more restrained, neighbourhood-rooted formats has been slower here than in Shanghai or Hangzhou, which makes the Xinyuan South Road outpost of Xin RongJi worth reading carefully against its context.
 Tucked inside a residential compound on Bajiao South Street, the setting runs counter to the prevailing logic of high-end dining in the capital, where address often functions as a trust signal in its own right.

 That counter-positioning is not accidental.
-The broader Xin RongJi group has built its reputation across mainland China by bringing Taizhou cuisine, a coastal tradition from Zhejiang province, into cities where it has historically had little footprint.
+The broader Xin RongJi group has built its reputation across mainland China by bringing Taizhou cuisine, a coastal tradition from Zhejiang province, into more cities over time.
 In Beijing, where Shandong, Huaiyang, and Cantonese traditions have historically dominated the upper tier, placing a Taizhou-rooted kitchen in a low-key residential neighbourhood rather than a landmark building is a considered statement about where the restaurant's confidence actually lies: in the food, not the architecture.

 Taizhou Cuisine and the Question of Evolution